-VeroMetal® is a real metal coating applied directly to furniture surfaces — cabinet fronts, drawer faces, tabletops, shelving, reception desks, and bespoke objects.
-The coating contains actual metal particles in bronze, copper, brass, iron, zinc, and more, applied at 120–150 microns to MDF, plywood, and most existing furniture substrates.
+VeroMetal® is a real metal coating applied directly to furniture surfaces.
+Cabinet fronts, drawer faces, tabletops, shelving, reception desks and bespoke objects, in bronze, copper, brass, iron, zinc and more.

-VeroMetal® is a cold-workable liquid metal coating.
-It is applied to furniture surfaces using a spray gun, roller, or palette knife — the same tools used in standard finishing work.
-No specialist metalworking equipment, no factory processing, and no heat treatment is required.
+The result is a surface that looks, feels and ages like solid metal, at a fraction of the weight and cost of metal sheet fabrication.
+Because the coating is cold-workable, it is applied with a spray gun, roller or palette knife, the same tools used in standard finishing work.
+No specialist metalworking equipment, no factory processing and no heat treatment is required.

 VeroMetal® can be applied on-site by a certified applicator, which means existing furniture can be transformed in place without removal or replacement.